aklump/post_commit/README.md

 This should be pinged by a post commit hook on the origin repo via https and including the secret key.

 ### Testing
+1. Place the url you've created in a browser and look for output.
+2. If the screen is white, look in your server error logs.

 You can trigger a single branch response by appending the following to the url, for the purposes of testing.

     ?ref=refs/heads/master